Tenguh/Terraform-Wordpress-project/README.md

  - Internet Gateway: Allows public access to the EC2 instance
  - NAT Gateway: Allows private resources to fetch updates securely

-## Steps used in Deploying WordPress on AWS using Terraform
+## Steps used in Deploying WordPress on AWS using Terraform Modules

   **Step 1: Creating and Cloning your GitHub repository**
   - login into your github account, create a new repository **https://github.com/Tenguh/Terraform-Wordpress-project.git**